lizmat/hide-methods/README.md

 DESCRIPTION
 ===========

-`hide-methods` is a module that exports a single subroutine called `hide-methods`.
+The `hide-methods` distribution exports a single subroutine called `hide-methods`.
 Calling this subroutine with a class and one or more method names, will hide the indicated methods from execution, resulting in either having a `X::Method::NotFound` exception thrown, or a method with the same name called from a parent class (if that doesn't happen to be hidden as well, of course).

 Handles standard method call dispatch and the `.can` method on classes.
 Does **not** affect dispatch through `.?`, `.+` or `.*`, or listing with the `.^methods` method.